High COVID transmission means a return to masks in Portland, Bangor schools

 Last week, eight Maine schools suspended in-person instruction because of COVID-19 outbreaks.

-Botana said masking came back solely due to the CDC moving Cumberland County into the red, "high" transmission tier, but he said doing so will help ensure that end-of-year activities stay in-person.
+Botana said masking came back solely because of the CDC moving Cumberland County into the red, high-transmission tier, but he said doing so will help ensure that end-of-year activities stay in-person.

 Bangor Superintendent James Tager said returning to universal masks based on Penobscot County's move to high transmission is keeping his word.